AndreiRoibu/AndreiRoibu.github.io/_pages/speaking.md

 toc_icon: "fa fa-stream"
 ---

-I enjoy deconstructing complex topics at the intersection of **AI, deep-tech and business strategy**.
+I enjoy deconstructing complex topics at the intersection of **AI, deep-tech, and business strategy**.

 Below is a selection of recorded talks, key conferences, and publications.